-When buying a home, applying for the loan is troublesome for many people, but it doesn't have to be.
+When buying a home, applying for a mortgage loan is troublesome for many people, but it doesn't have to be.

-I have a close relationship with several lending companies in Stuart, and they've helped me realize a few things that make the loan application process much easier.
+I have a close relationship with various lenders in the Stuart area, and they've helped me understand a few things that can make the loan application process a breeze.

-1 – Make a list of questions about your loan program
+1 – Compile a list of questions regarding your loan program

-Make sure you bring a list of questions if you find that you do not entirely comprehend the advantages and disadvantages of all the different programs.
+Be sure you have a list of questions with you if you find that you do not thoroughly understand the advantages and disadvantages of all the different programs.

-When you lock in a rate, a mortgage lender is sure to hold to the mortgage interest rates for the loan – ordinarily at the time the loan application is submitted.
+Locking in an interest rate signifies that your lender guarantees the mortgage interest rates for the loan – commonly at the time the loan application is presented.

-By floating the rate, you can lock the rate at any time between the day you apply for the loan and the issuing of closing documents.
-Those who elect to float conclude the interest rates will decline in the near future.
+By floating the rate, you can lock the rate at any time between the day you apply for your loan and the issuing of closing documents.
+Buyers who decide to float presume that the interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to reduce your rate
+3 – Determine if you want to pay additional points to decrease your interest rate

-When you elect to pay additional points to lower the interest rate of your loan, you will do so by paying for them in cash at closing.
-Each point is 1 percent of the mortgage loan.
+If you opt to pay additional points to lower the interest rate of your loan, you will do so by paying for them in cash at closing.
+Each point is 1 percent of the loan.

-Getting a mortgage loan requires a lot of paperwork, so you should take some time to get your documents together.
+Acquiring a mortgage loan requires a lot of paperwork, so you should spend some time getting all your documents together.
 Click here for a list of normal loan documentation.